How to Price Your Restaurant Menu

 Creating the right price points for your menu is essential for keeping costs down and sales up.
 Understanding the role of portion control and food cost will help you create a restaurant menu that balances customer expectations with an affordable kitchen inventory.
 Don't forget that psychological factor.

 Menu prices are as important to your customers as they are to you.
-Most know what they're willing to spend for a meal before they even sit down at one of your tables, maybe not a firm dollar line in the sand but they at least have some general perimeters in mind.
+Most diners know what they're willing to spend for a meal before they even sit down at one of your tables—maybe not a firm dollar line in the sand, but they at least have some general parameters in mind.
 And it's human nature to be pleased when you spend less money than you expected.

 Which brings us to one last very important factor in menu pricing.
 What are your competitors charging?